Updated October 26, 2023

-This means the amount cannot be withdrawn from the account until the trade reaches a settlement.
-Margin amount changes as the price of underlying stocks rise or fall.
-Keeping extra amounts in the account are vital.
+The amount can only be withdrawn from the account once the trade settles.
+Margin amount changes as the price of underlying stocks rises or falls.
+Keeping extra amounts in the account is vital.

-Conducting the transaction through the trading account is only possible if you are permitted to trade in derivatives.
-Once you have received permission for the same, you can place orders with your broker or online.
+Conducting the transaction through the trading account is only possible if you can trade in derivatives.
+Once you have received permission, you can place orders with your broker or online.

 It is important to consider all the angles to get the degree of certainty needed to select the right derivative.
-Selection of stocks and their contracts depend on the following factors:
+The selection of stocks and their contracts depend on the following factors:

 - Amount in Hand